airbytehq/airbyte/docs/integrations/sources/sftp.md

 ## Supported streams

 This source provides a single stream per file with a dynamic schema.
-The current supported file types are `.csv` and `.json`.
+The current supported file types are CSV and JSON.
 More formats \(e.g. Apache Avro\) will be supported in the future.